metamn/react/content/blog/on-design-systems/index.md

 Design systems bring a novel approach to UI/UX design and development &mdash; to solve its inherent consistency and scalability problems.

-However, as of today, only dedicated companies &mdash; with resources &mdash; can afford their own custom design system.
+As of today, dedicated companies &mdash; with resources &mdash; can afford their own custom design system.
 This must change.

 The series walks-through the problem in-depth, from the viewpoint of all stakeholders.